SUPPORT THIS SITE!

 Expedition 3 (EO-3)

 As 1987 drew to a close, the third long-duration expedition arrived to Mir onboard Soyuz TM-4 spacecraft.
 Along with two cosmonauts who were scheduled to stay onboard Mir until second half of 1988, the crew included Anatoly Levchenko, who returned to Earth in the company of Expedition 2 members.
-As it transpired later, Levchenko, a prospective pilot of the Russian shuttle , was included in the Soyuz crew to give him an experience of the real space flight by the time he would seat at the controls of the reusable orbiter.
+As it transpired later, Levchenko, a prospective pilot of the Russian shuttle, was included in the Soyuz crew to give him an experience of the real space flight by the time he would sit at the controls of the reusable orbiter.